esketit-git/aSSL/README.md

 All subsequent client-server exchanges via aSSL are encrypted and decrypted using AES algorithm. aSSL allows multiple secure connections to be established with one or more servers.

+The data gets encryped and then encoded and then sent, upon receiving it gets decoded and then decrypted.

 **aSSL reference**

 aSSL.connect(uri,callBackFunction[,connectionName])